 The joint weekly demonstrations in Kufr Qaddum started two years ago in July 2011.
 This village, in the north of the West Bank, suffered from land thefts and settler brutality by the nearby settlement of Kdumim.
 In 2003 the main road to the city of Nablus was shut down, leaving the village isolated with little access to resources, extremely high unemployment, and abject poverty.
 This is the road towards which the marches lead now on a weekly basis, and the protesters call for its reopening on the top of their lungs.
 These are now the most well-attended weekly protests.
 People from all over the village go out and risk arrest and injury, and they do it with style, I must add.

 A certain felt tension, however, is the lack of feminine presence.
-Other than activists that come from the outside, there is no woman to be seen at the demo.
-There are always noteworthy exceptions, though, such as Suriah Mahmood, that stars in this award-winning photo:
+Other than activists who come from the outside, there is no woman to be seen at the demo.
+There are always noteworthy exceptions, though, such as Suriah Mahmood, who stars in this award-winning photo:

 “I think to myself, who takes part in the demonstrations?
 The shabab are our brothers and sons from Kafr Qaddum.
 I think it is my duty to go out to make trouble for the soldiers to make them busy so they are unable to continue to chase the shabab.
 I again feel something internal in my heart.
 Sometimes I throw stones or block in front of the soldiers.
 I shout to make the soldiers nervous and crazy and can’t control my emotions because I think it’s the role of Palestinian women to stand with our brothers against occupation.”
 (Suriah Mahmood, from an interview with ISM activists)